sptmlearningjs/.github/profile/README.md

 - Redis (in Docker) — latest stable version (currently it's `redis:7` in [Docker Hub](https://hub.docker.com/_/redis/tags?page=1&name=7)
 - Operating system — I recommend macOS or Linux.
 Using Windows is completely OK though, but please install Ubuntu as [Linux in Windows (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)

+## Starting a new project

+Please clone our [repository template](https://github.com/sptmlearningjs/repo-template) to start from.
+It already contains all configs you need like ESLint config, TypeScript config and .gitignore

 ## Configs we use

 - [eslintrc.js](https://gist.github.com/sptmru/26846d0ddf38810babcecb9044bcff01)